 Next, investors want to make sure they can trade the investment vehicle they want.
 SogoTrade supports Stock Trading, Options Trading and Mutual Funds while Charles Schwab supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 As far as mutual funds go, Charles Schwab trails SogoTrade by 7,057 total mutual funds, with SogoTrade offering 12222 and Charles Schwab offering 5165.
 And, commission free ETFs deserve a comparison, with Charles Schwab having the upper hand thanks to its 229 available commission free ETFs compared to SogoTrade's offering of 0.

 Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 SogoTrade offers virtual trading while Charles Schwab does not.
 For mobile trading, Charles Schwab and SogoTrade both have a iPhone App, iPad App and Android App.
 Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while SogoTrade offers customers none of these.
 All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research in 2017, while SogoTrade was rated none of these.

-Overall, Charles Schwab boasts 4.50 stars versus SogoTrade's 3.00 stars.
+Overall, Charles Schwab takes the upper hand with 4.50 stars over SogoTrade's 3.00 stars.